 The deadline to request an absentee ballot by mail will be 5 p.m. on the 4th business day before an election.
 For more information on your ballot delivery and reception, you may use the track your ballot site (for State Elections ONLY).

 Please note that absentee ballot applications expire at the end of each calendar year.
-If you are a voter with a permanent physical disability, you may file a note from your doctor to that effect with the City Clerk’s Office.
-Voters with permanent physical disabilities are sent completed applications at the beginning of each year, to be signed and returned to: City Clerk, 59 Court St, Westfield, MA 01085.
+If you are a voter with a permanent physical disability, you may file a doctor’s note to that effect with the City Clerk’s Office.
+Voters with permanent physical disabilities are sent absentee ballot applications at the beginning of each year, to be completed, signed and returned to the City Clerk’s office.

-Please contact the City Clerk’s office by email email@example.com or by phone at 413-572-6266.
+Please contact the City Clerk’s office with questions or concerns by email firstname.lastname@example.org or by phone at 413-572-6266.

-When Absentee Ballots are Counted
+Absentee Ballots are Counted